satellite-image-deep-learning/techniques/README.md

 * [hvplot](https://hvplot.holoviz.org/) -> A high-level plotting API for the PyData ecosystem built on HoloViews.
 Allows overlaying data on map tiles, see [Exploring USGS Terrain Data in COG format using hvPlot](https://discourse.holoviz.org/t/exploring-usgs-terrain-data-in-cog-format-using-hvplot/1727)
 * [Pyviz](https://examples.pyviz.org/) examples include several interesting geospatial visualisations
 * [napari](https://napari.org) -> napari is a fast, interactive, multi-dimensional image viewer for Python.
 It’s designed for browsing, annotating, and analyzing large multi-dimensional images.
 By integrating closely with the Python ecosystem, napari can be easily coupled to leading machine learning and image analysis tools.
 [Example viewing Landsat-8 imagery](https://napari.org/tutorials/gallery#geospatial-data).
 Note that to view a 3GB COG I had to install the [napari-tifffile-reader](https://github.com/GenevieveBuckley/napari-tifffile-reader) plugin.
+* [pixel-adjust](https://github.com/cisaacstern/pixel-adjust) -> Interactively select and adjust specific pixels or regions within a single-band raster.
+Built with rasterio, matplotlib, and panel.

 ## Tools for image annotation
 If you are performing object detection you will need to annotate images with bounding boxes.
 Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
 Note that GeoJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks, and in practice you may have to convert the annotation format to use the data with your chosen framework.
 There are both closed and open source tools for creating and converting annotation formats.